ToxPuro/astaroth/config/samples/boundtest/README.md

-Created by *Miikka Väisälä*, at 2023/5
+Created by *Miikka Väisälä*, at 2024/2

 # Purpose of this simulation setup

-This is a system with a Beltrami fields as initial conditions to test boundari condition is physcal systems
+This tests that velocity outflow but no inflow boundary condition behaves reasonably under radial velocity field.

 # What is a successful test

+Boundary condition behaves smoothly and there is no weird segments.
-A succesful test is that `standalone_mpi` runs properly on multiple GPUs without the system crashing due to unnatural resons, and results looks sensible without numerical garbage. **Please note that this is not a physics test, but a test to see that the code is working as expected.**
+**Please note that this is not a physics test, but a test to see that the code is working as expected.**

 # Required LSWITCHES